-Management is responsible for the preparation of the other information including the preparation of the Supervisory Board report, management report and the other information on page 35 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Management is responsible for the preparation of the other information including the preparation of the management report and the other information on page 37 in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 C. Report on other legal and regulatory requirements